DavidGhedini/JRI-Docs/docs/components/general/index.rst

 Proxy
 =========

-By default, JRI Publisher enables a Proxy for Apache and maps it to 8080 to 80.
+By default, JRI Publisher enables a Proxy for Apache and maps port 8080 to 80.

 This enables you to reach reports via http://yourdomain.com/JasperReportsIntegration without need to add the 8080 port.